kgaidis/KGHitTestingViews/README.md

 ## Overview
-**KGHitTestingViews** is a small helper library to effortlessly increase the hit test area of a view or a button.
+**KGHitTestingViews** is a small helper library to effortlessly increase the hit test area of a view, control or a button.

 It's common to display buttons as small as 20 x 20 points.
 However, [iOS User Interface Guidelines](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/MobileHIG/LayoutandAppearance.html) recommends that all tappable controls have at least a 44 x 44 point hit area.
 A common solution to this problem involves making a large button containing a small image, but this solution impacts positioning constraints relative to the small image and makes the layout generally more awkward. **KGHitTestingViews** aims to solve this problem in a simple manner.